lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 newspapers did make the connection.
 These stories recounted events in northeastern Alabama and specifically related them to a series of "Holy Roller" revivals near Sand Mountain.
-One story described children handling snakes.li Two others told of a Rev. James Halsop's death following a series of snakebites as he tried to pull a rattlesnake from a bag.
-Halsop's death appears to be the first recorded that is clearly attributable to serpent handling.lii
+One story described children handling snakes. [^51] Two others told of a Rev. James Halsop's death following a series of snakebites as he tried to pull a rattlesnake from a bag.
+Halsop's death appears to be the first recorded that is clearly attributable to serpent handling. [^52]

 Despite this earlier spotty evidence of several groups taking up serpents as a result of their contact with holiness-pentecostal